chettrick/stm32cubef4/Projects/STM32F411RE-Nucleo/Demonstrations/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F411xEx devices.
+  - This demonstration runs on STM32F411xEx devices.

-  - This example has been tested with STMicroelectronics STM32F4xx-Nucleo RevC discovery boards and can be easily tailored to any other supported device and development board.
+  - This demonstration has been tested with STMicroelectronics STM32F4xx-Nucleo RevC discovery boards and can be easily tailored to any other supported device and development board.

-  - A SDSC microSD card (capacity up to 4GB), must contain the .bmp files available under the FW package \Media folder.
+  - A SDSC microSD card (capacity up to 4GB), must contain the .bmp files available within the "BMP_128x160" folder under "Utilities/Media/Pictures"

   - Adafruit 1.8" TFT shield must be connected on CN5,CN6, CN8 and CN9 Arduino connectors,
     for more details please refer to UM1726.